webdiscus/pug-loader/README.md

 const html = require('template.pug'); // the HTML string
 ```

-To generate a template function for passing the data in pug at realtime, use the query parameter `?pug-compile`.
+To generate a template function for passing the data in Pug at realtime, use the query parameter `?pug-compile`.

 ```js
 // render into HTML, because loader option 'method' is 'render'